SeryioGonzalez/Azure_IoT_Lab/iothub/README.md

-# Creating an IoT Hub
+# Creating an IoT Hub and a simulated device
 In this module we will create an Azure IoT Hub and configure a device.

 The outcome of this module is creating the central Azure IoT Hub element in the intended architecture below